-The Board is responsible for the proper management of the Company.
-The Board comprises of one Executive Director, Anil Aggarwal, and three Non-Executive Directors, Chris de Putron, Mark De La Rue and Marc Vassanelli (Chairman).
+The Board is responsible for formulating, reviewing and approving the Company strategy, budgets and corporate actions.
+Following Admission, the Directors intend to hold Board meetings at least bi-annually and at such other times as they deem necessary.
+The Board comprises of two Executive Directors, Anil Aggarwal and Ashish Madan, and three Non-Executive Directors, Chris de Putron, Mark De La Rue and Marc Vassanelli (Chairman).
 The resume of the board members is as outlined in the statement attached to this report.

-The Executive Director brings knowledge of the Business Process Outsourcing industry, the investment industry and a range of general business skills.
+The Executive Directors brings knowledge of the Business Process Outsourcing industry, the investment industry and a range of general business skills.
 The Non-Executive Directors form a number of committees to assist in the governance of the Company.
 Details are below.